Meilisearch for Jellyfin

 sudo docker cp meilisearch:/meili_data/dumps/. ./meilisearch-backup/

-sudo docker volume inspect meilisearch_data
+sudo docker volume inspect <mounted-volume-name>

 The dump files are stored in the volume at /meili_data/dumps/.